-For businesses operating under a registered business name, regardless of business structure, all program documentation must be in the registered business name.
+For businesses operating under a registered business name, regardless of business structure, all program documentation must be in the registered business name and supported by a unique Business Number.
 This includes the project application forms as well as all project invoices.
 Businesses operating under an unregistered business name or trade name must use their official business name on all program documentation.
-For example, a sole proprietor operating under a trade name without a registered business name must complete all documentation in their personal name.
+For example, a sole proprietor operating under a trade name without a registered business name must complete all documentation in their personal name and provide their unique Social Insurance Number.

-For individuals that are involved in more than one farming business, each sole proprietorship, partnership or corporation must each have a unique business number in order to qualify for separate funding caps.
+For individuals that are involved in more than one farming business, each sole proprietorship, partnership, or corporation must each have a unique business number to qualify for separate funding.
 All invoices must be issued in the name of the applicant or else funding caps may be combined.
 It is up to the applicant to show evidence of independent operations.